About our club

 During the early years of the Skelmersdale Boundary Harriers, runners recognised the challenge of completing a marathon in under 3 hours.
 In 1983, Ernie Pryce was only two minutes away from his and the clubs dream of completing the race in 3 hours 39 seconds at the Wolverhampton Marathon.
 However, in the 1985-86 season, two club runners broke the 3 hour marathon time.
 Lee Rowlands at Piccadilly (2 hours 54 minutes) and Chris Lyons in North Wales (2 hours 57 minutes).
 Dave Goulding managing 3 hours 0 mins.
 In 1986, Dave Goulding was honoured with his part in relaying the Queens Message from Buckingham Palace, London to the opening of ceremony of the XIII Commonwealth Games in Edinburgh on 24th July 1986.

-Nowadays, Skelmersdale Boundary Harriers continues to grow as a club and has many achievements under its belt.
-Our very own Parbold Hill Race continues to attract hundreds of runners from across the Northwest each year and the Beacon Park Cross Country Race is proudly regarded as one of the toughest races on the XC calendar.
-We take part in a wide variety of races every year including cross country, trail, road and fell races.
+Skelmersdale Boundary Harriers continues to grow as a club and has many achievements under its belt.
+Our very own Parbold Hill Race has now been running for over 50 years and continues to attract hundreds of runners from across the Northwest each year.
+The Beacon Park Cross Country Race is proudly regarded as one of the toughest races on the XC calendar.
+Club members take part in a wide variety of races every year including cross country, trail, road, fell races and ultra races.

 With the 2012 Olympic Games in London, 2014 Commonwealth Games in Edinburgh and Parkrun now an established weekly 5k around the country, people are again being inspired to take part in the sport in order to improve their overall fitness, self esteem and meet new people along the way.